-Without a doubt, the rising star is Yalikavak, on the north-west side of the peninsula.
-For decades, it was a quiet fishing village, turned popular holiday resort.
-When the government changed laws to allow foreigners to buy, it also became a popular expat destination.
-The construction of the Palmarina boosted it to international fame though, and it is now a popular jet-setting location, with millionaire houses for sale.
-However, anyone with a middle-class budget will also find a home to suit their budget and requirements.
+Yalikavak: Without a doubt, the rising star is Yalikavak, on the peninsula’s north-west side.
+For decades, it was a quiet fishing village, turned holiday resort.
+When laws changed to allow foreigners to buy real estate, it became a favourite expat destination.
+The Palmarina opening boosted it to international fame though, and it is now a jet-setting location, with millionaire houses for sale.
+However, anyone with a middle-class budget will enjoy getting to know the town.
+Find out more in this guide to Yalikavak.

-Gumusluk is a small village stuck in time, and that’s the reason it attracts buyers.
-The heart of the village, a splattering of restaurants, bars, a few hotels and a central bus station is where all the low-key action happens.
-Backing the beachfront, the land elevates as it goes inwards, to give off a fabulous view of the Aegean Sea and Rabbit Island, its most famous landmark.
-(Why Buyers Love Gumusluk.)
+Gumusluk: This small idyllic village, stuck in time, attracts outsiders because of its different worldly ambience.
+The centre, a splattering of restaurants, bars, a few hotels, and a central bus station is where all the low-key action happens.
+Backing the beachfront, the land elevates as it goes inwards, to give off fabulous Aegean-sea and Rabbit Island views.
+(Why people love Gumusluk.)

-The time-honoured town centre is where Bodrum’s journey to fame began and even though, Yalikavak has overshadowed it, it is still a hotspot.
+Bodrum Town: The time-honoured town centre is where Bodrum’s journey to fame began and even though other towns have risen to popularity, it is still a time-honoured hotspot.
 Separating into the new and old parts of town, life is as traditional or as modern as people like.
-The marina is one of the best in Turkey, and shopping malls and an excellent bus network, makes it ideal for first-time visitors.
+The marina is one of Turkey's best, and shopping malls and an excellent bus network make it ideal for first-time visitors.
 Within walking distance from the waterfront, the cobbled old town streets hold many treasures and are home to Bar street and its lively nightlife scene.

-Much focus is on Gokcebel, on the outskirts of Yalikavak.
-The old part, a traditional village with stone houses promotes a quiet way of life, while expansion in the new part focuses on modern, and luxury villas with an ideal location close to the seafront.
-For somewhere off the beaten track, but within close distance to shops, bars, and restaurants, Gokcebel could just be the destination.
+Gokcebel: Much focus is on Gokcebel, on the outskirts.
+The old part, a traditional village with stone houses, promotes a quiet way of life.
+Expansion in the new region focuses on modern and luxury villas with an ideal location close to the seafront.
+For somewhere off the beaten track, but within close distance to shops, bars, and restaurants, Gokcebel could be the ideal destination.

-As another coastal resort that sprung from the roots of a small fishing village, Turgutreis does well with British buyers, who find connections in the existing expat community.
+Turgutreis: As another coastal resort sprung from the roots of a tiny fishing village, Turgutreis does well with British fans, who find connections in the existing ex-pat community.
 Its varied portfolio encompasses a wide range of apartments and villas to stay.
 Sitting near other towns, it offers seclusion yet easy access via local minibuses opens it up to the peninsula.
 More about Turgutreis.